 Changing your boundaries is ok.
 If you need to increase or decrease time allowed because it’s what suits your family, that’s more then alright.
 There is no failure, just doing what is best for your family.

-I want to encourage you that if screen time increases for whatever reason, it is more then ok.
+I want to encourage you that if screen time increases for whatever reason, it is more than ok.
 I have had to go back and decrease it again a handful of times (my son is now 3.5yo).
 I often know it’s needed when he gets agitated, has an increase of “hypo” periods or his play quality decreases.